Food Safety & Quality – On-Farm

 Training course materials include template record keeping documents and resource materials to provide assistance and further information.

-Once the Food Safety & Quality program has been implemented within your business, and required records have been established, you can prepare for a third-party audit to verify compliance.
+Once the Food Safety & Quality program has been implemented within your business, and required records have been established, you can prepare for an external audit to verify compliance.

-Freshcare Food Safety & Quality audits are required to be undertaken during harvest period, as it is essential that the auditor has access to all facets of business operations.
+External audits to the Freshcare Food Safety & Quality Standard are required to be undertaken during your harvest/operational period, as it is essential that the auditor has access to all facets of business operations.

-The various Freshcare Codes of Practice have been developed for ease of integration and combined certification audits.
+The various Freshcare Standards have been developed for ease of integration and combined certification audits.
 Therefore if you are participating in more than one Freshcare program such as Food Safety & Quality and Environmental, please advise the Certification Body when booking your audit to ensure a suitably qualified auditor is scheduled.

 Once you have successfully completed an audit and resolved any corrective actions raised, a Freshcare certificate will be issued via your Certification Body.

-A copy of your certificate is also available via your FreshcareOnline login.
+A copy of your certificate is also available via your logon to FreshcareOnline

-For promotional purposes, Freshcare certified businesses can utilise the Freshcare Food Safety & Quality certification mark.
-For more information, access and rules of use for certification mark, email: [email protected]
+For promotional purposes, Freshcare certified businesses can utilise the Freshcare Food Safety & Quality certification logo.
+For more information, access, and rules for use of the certification logo visit the logo permission request page.